-The Fund is a non-diversified fund, which means it is not subject to the diversification requirements under the Investment Company Act of 1940, as amended (the "1940 Act").
+The Fund is classified as a diversified fund, which means the Fund is subject to the diversification requirements under the Investment Company Act of 1940, as amended (the "1940 Act").
 Under the 1940 Act, a diversified fund may not, with respect to 75% of its total assets, invest more than 5% of its total assets in the securities of one issuer (and in not more than 10% of the outstanding voting securities of an issuer), excluding cash, Government securities, and securities of other investment companies.
-Although the Fund is not required to comply with the above requirement, the Fund intends to diversify its assets to the extent necessary to qualify for tax treatment as a regulated investment company under the Internal Revenue Code of 1986, as amended (the "Code").

-The Fund offers three classes of shares: Class A, Class C and Class I. Currently, Class C shares are not available for purchase.
-Other classes may be established from time to time in accordance with the provisions of the Trust's Agreement and Declaration of Trust (the "Declaration of Trust").
-Each class of shares of the Fund generally is identical in all respects except that each class of shares is subject to its own distribution expenses and minimum investments.
+The Fund offers four classes of shares: Class A, Class C, Class I and Class Y. Other classes may be established from time to time in accordance with the provisions of the Trust's Agreement and Declaration of Trust (the "Declaration of Trust").
+Each class of shares of Fund generally is identical in all respects except that each class of shares is subject to its own distribution expenses and minimum investments.
 Each class of shares also has exclusive voting rights with respect to its distribution fees.